bSI-InfraRoom/IFC-infra-unit-test/Alignment-Aplitop-1/readme.md

 This scenario covers the following concepts and/or IFC entities:

-- Element aggregation (IfcAlignment is included in IfcSite)
+- Element aggregation: IfcAlignment is included in IfcSite
+- Element nesting: IfcAlignmentHorizontalSegment are nested in IfcAlignmentHorizontal
 - IfcAlignment
-- IfcAlignmentCurve
 - IfcAlignmentHorizontal (IfcAlignmentHorizontalSegment of types LINE, CIRCULARARC and CLOTHOID)
 - IfcAlignmentVertical (IfcAlignmentVerticalSegment of types CONSTANTGRADIENT and PARABOLICARC)